By: Christopher Sacco

 Today, competition between the Coast and Sierra takes the form of chants when the Cities’ soccer teams take the field, or mild jeers and stereotypes.
 And while they may not openly admit it, Quiteños are quite happy that the Coast is still part of Ecuador.
 It’s hard to beat a day on one of the Coasts beautiful beaches, dancing to the beat of merengue or African marimba, or a bowl of fresh, lime cooked ceviche.
 Maybe the Costeños do have something on the Highlanders?

 Jungle, mangrove forests, quaint fishing villages, and stunning beaches run the length of the more than 2,000 Kilometer expanse of Ecuadorian coast.
 Generally, the region is warm and humid with temperatures averaging 25 degrees C (76 F) to 31 C (90 F).
 The rainy season, from December to May, is warmer and down right muggy.
 The dry season is less humid but by no means dry.
-Four distinct provinces make up Ecuador’s coastal region: Esmeraldas, Manabí, Guayas, and El Oro.
+Five distinct provinces make up Ecuador’s coastal region: Esmeraldas, Manabí, Guayas, Santa Elena and El Oro.

 Esmeraldas, the “Green Province” (excerpt from “Esmeraldas Province” page, by Lexi Hazam with Francisco Mallinson)

 In the northwestern corner of Ecuador, cultures with roots spanning the globe come together amidst jungle, river, and sea.
 This intriguing nexus of peoples and ecosystems is the essence of the province of Esmeraldas, and its primary allure for the visitor.